 Support for our customers

-Since the start of this devastating natural disaster, our primary focus has been—and continues to be—the safety and well-being of the customers and communities that have been affected.
-We recognize the hardships you are currently facing, and understand that billing is the last thing on your mind when dealing with disasters.
-To help ease your burden, we want to offer some support.
+When a major disaster strikes, PG&E's primary focus continues to be the safety and well-being of the affected customers and communities we serve.
+We recognize the hardships customers face and understand that billing is the last thing on your mind.
+To help ease your burden, we offer some additional support.